-Each agency responding will report back to the Sedgwick County EOC through their liaison who is the Point of Contact (POC) for each respective agency or organization in either a single or Unified Command Structure.
-These reports are later synchronized and information is provided to mutual aid partners, adjacent counties, and the Kansas Division of Emergency Management to provide visibility of emergency operations.
+Each agency responding will report back to the Sedgwick County Emergency Operations Center through their liaison who is the Point of Contact (POC) for each respective agency or organization in either a single or Unified Command Structure.
+These reports are later synchronized and information is provided to mutual aid partners, adjacent counties, and the Adjutant General's Office, Kansas Division of Emergency Management to provide visibility of emergency operations.